 In the case of any queries, you can write to us at [email protected] we will get back to you ASAP.

-Hope! you would have enjoyed this post about thread vs traditional process.
+Hope! you would have enjoyed this post What is a thread in the operating system with an example.

 Have a great time!
 Sayonara!